But everything will kill you eventually anyway Amy, so why does it matter?

 Limiting the toxins you come into contact with on a day to day basis doesn’t have to be scary, accompanied with guilt, or take all your money.

 Just do what you can.
 Go at your own pace.
 Do what makes sense for you and your family and don’t feel guilty for not doing it all “perfectly”.
-Heaven knows I’m still learning and taking things one step, one swap at a time.
+Trying to be a purist will drive you insane!

 Here are 7 simple things you can do (pretty much today) to limit environmental toxins in your life!